Araneta City: Fiesta Carnival

 The Fiesta Carnival is an indoor amusement park located along General Aguinaldo and General McArthur Avenues.
 Following the closure of the original Fiesta Carnival, an indoor amusement park which occupied the building from its opening in 1971 to the late 1990s, Shopwise opened its doors in 2004 and serves as one of the biggest branches of the supermarket brand, which has a 18,000 sqm of retail space.
 On July 28, 2023, Shopwise moved to the lower ground section of the new Gateway Mall 2, while efforts were made to revive the complex.
 The original target date of the opening of the amusement park was set within November 2023, yet was eventually moved to December 2023.

 On December 9, 2023, the Araneta Group and REKS Amusement launched the soft opening of the revived Fiesta Carnival, which offers a variety of indoor activities, arcade video games, food kiosks, and a carnival themed activity area.
 Full operations of the amusement park began on December 16, 2023, a week after the soft opening of the complex.
+On February 1, 2026, the amusement park was temporarily closed for renovation works while demolishing small portions of the complex in order to give way for the upcoming Coliseum Plaza and Fiesta Trade Hall developments.

+Cubao Expo

+The Cubao Expo, formerly known as the Marikina Shoe Expo, is a commercial and cultural complex along General Romulo Avenue.
+Established in the 1970s as a center for locally made footwear, it later declined as the local shoe industry and retail landscape changed.
+The complex subsequently developed into a destination for independent businesses, including antique and vintage shops, restaurants, cafés, specialty stores, and creative spaces.
+It became associated with an independent creative and cultural scene, attracting artists, musicians, collectors, and other communities alongside its retail and dining establishments.

 Other shops and leisure spaces

-The complex also contains numerous al fresco dining areas, vintage shops, and plant and gardening shops catering its clientele, such as the Araneta City Expo, the Cubao Expo, the Farmers Garden, and the Manhattan Row, wherein the area also serves as an alternative outdoor concert venue.
+The complex also contains numerous al fresco dining areas, vintage shops, and plant and gardening shops catering its clientele, such as the Araneta City Expo, the Farmers Garden, and the Manhattan Row, wherein the area also serves as an alternative outdoor concert venue.
 On 3 June 2022, the Araneta City Foodpark, which is also known as the Times Square Food Park, was repurposed in partnership with S&T Leisure Worldwide and became the Araneta Fiesta Park, offering outdoor rides, attractions and outdoor dining spaces.
 On November 11 of the same year, Araneta City revives the iconic Christmas On Display (COD), mounted inside the Carnival, while on November 18, the Araneta Fiesta Park rebrands as Mini Fiesta Carnival.

-The Fiesta Carnival Park halted their operations due to the fire from the adjacent Araneta City Terminal on February 9, 2023, and was initially restored as the Times Square Food Park on November 10, 2023, following the lighting of the 100-foot giant Christmas Tree situated in the area.
+The Fiesta Carnival Park was initially restored as the Times Square Food Park on November 10, 2023, following the lighting of the 100-foot giant Christmas Tree situated in the area.

-Events venues and parking spaces

-The Araneta City is also host of some of Metro Manila's major event venues, such as the Smart Araneta Coliseum and the New Frontier Theater.
-The city also offers around 10,000 parking spaces, including parking spaces from the Araneta City Parking Garage South, a green parking building completed in August 2012, which is equipped with systems that decreases carbon emissions in the atmosphere, located at the southern part of the Smart Araneta Coliseum.
-The parking building is capable of storing over 1,500 vehicles.